Wu Han (historian): Later years

-The subsequent attacks on the play and Wu Han were actually aimed at the mayor of Beijing, Peng Zhen, a pillar of the Chinese Communist Party ("CCP") establishment that Mao wanted to take down.
+The subsequent attacks on the play and Wu Han were actually aimed at the mayor of Beijing, Peng Zhen, an ally of President Liu Shaoqi and a pillar of the Chinese Communist Party ("CCP") establishment that Mao wanted to take down.
 This process took time but eventually resulted in launch of the ten-year struggle between Mao and the CCP bureaucracy known as the Cultural Revolution.

 The leftist literary critic Yao Wenyuan, later appointed to the Politburo of the Central Committee of the Chinese Communist Party and who became known as one of the Gang of Four, fired one of the opening shots in this struggle on November 10, 1965, when he published an article in Wenhui Bao attacking Wu and his play on the grounds that Hai Rui was metaphorically equated with Marshal Peng Dehuai, who had criticized Mao for launching the Great Leap Forward and who had been purged as a result.
 Yao Wenyuan argued that therefore Wu Han had equated Mao himself with the un-approachable Ming emperor who dismissed the righteous Hai Rui from office.
+Yao also attacked Deng Tuo and Liao Mosha.

 Under intense pressure, Wu admitted ideological mistakes but denied that his motives were counter-revolutionary.
+Wu was deemed by Mao as an "anti-Party element" and was formally condemned, stripped of his positions and subjected to intense persecution during the Cultural Revolution.

-Over the next months the controversy grew, and Wu was finally jailed.
+Over the next few months, the controversy grew, eventually implicating Peng Zhen, who was purged alongside the entire Beijing Municipal Committee.
+Deng Tuo and Liao Mosha were purged as well.

 Although there were reports that Wu Han committed suicide while in prison in 1969, fellow prisoners later reported that he was beaten in prison about a year before he died.
 It is also thought his tuberculosis may have recurred so it cannot be established how he died.